wonderpush/wonderpush-flutter-sdk/example/README.md

-# wonderpushflutter_example
+# wonderpush_flutter_example

-Demonstrates how to use the wonderpushflutter plugin.
+Demonstrates how to use the wonderpush_flutter plugin.

 ## Getting Started